vocksel/class/README.md

 as the second argument.

-The only part you really have to remember is to call the `__init` method of the super class, otherwise you won't inherit the super's properties.
+The only part you really have to remember is to call the `__init` method of the superclass, otherwise you won't inherit the super's properties.

 The superclass is also returned after the newly created class so that you can create a reference to it.
 This saves you the trouble of using a direct reference